ilifu/ilifu_user_docs/docs/getting_started/submit_job_slurm.md

 Two common ways to run jobs on SLURM include submitting jobs using a batch script, and running jobs interactively.
 Submitting jobs using a batch script allows for multiple jobs to be submitted in parallel, or for a series of jobs to be submitted, where one job may depend on the output of a previous job.
 Interactive jobs are useful for developing workflows or scripts, or working with software interactively. **Please note that no software should be run on the SLURM head node (login node).**

-## Submitting a job using a batch script.
+## Submitting a job using a batch script

 After `sshing` into `slurm.ilifu.ac.za`, you can submit a job to SLURM using a shell script.
 The script must describe the application/software you wish to run as well as the resources that you wish to allocate to the job.